Joining-galvanized steel:

 Restoring Corrosion Resistance

-A new and different protection, usually by a paint containing a very large proportion of zinc particles, must be applied by brush or spray in the areas depleted of the original coating by the welding, after thorough cleaning of the surfaces.
+A new and different protection should be applied cold, by brush or spray, in the areas depleted of the original coating.

 A valuable and detailed reference is available to those wishing to obtain complete information on the subject of Joining-galvanized steel.